feomike/feomike.github.com/_posts/2013-04-12-devex-days.md

 ####Participant: **Paul Salaznyk**

 Paul wanted to focus on data.
 He took data from the National Quality Assessment of the National Broadband Map.
 This [data](http://www.broadbandmap.gov/about/technical-overview/data-review) is a comprehensive comparison of each and every record published by the national broadband map to as many as 4 third party dataset for the most intensive quality assessment that can be done.
 Pauls [results](http://psalaz.github.io/bbmap-quality/) are a great look at the largest nationwide providers and the quality of the NBM compared to other sources.
+The data for Pauls project are from [the wireline](http://www.broadbandmap.gov/developer/api/wireline-broadband-api) and [wireless](http://www.broadbandmap.gov/developer/api/wireless-broadband-api) apis.

 ####Participant:  **Anne Levine**